 These versatile savings accounts might be the estate planning vehicle you need to learn about.

-Sure, most of us associate 529 accounts as college-saving vehicles.
+Most of us associate 529 accounts as college savings vehicles.
 They’re flexible, allowing you to transfer assets to anyone, including yourself, for the express purpose of furthering the education of your beneficiary.
 But did you know that a 529 can be a powerful estate planning tool, too?

 Not everyone is in a position to set aside money for the next generation without jeopardizing their own goals, but if you’re fortunate enough to do so, it’s worth looking into your options.
 Specialized savings accounts, informally referred to as 529s, should be at the top of your list.
 They have quite a few advantages for the beneficiaries – but there are benefits for the donors, too, given the high maximum contribution limits and tax advantages.

 The special tax rules that govern these accounts allows you to pare down your taxable estate, potentially minimizing future federal gift and estate taxes.
-Right now, the lifetime exclusion is $11.2 million per person, so most of us don’t have to worry about our estates exceeding that limit.
-But that new threshold was only recently established and is due to revert back to just over $5 million per person by 2025.
+Right now, the lifetime exclusion is $11.4 million per person, so most of us don’t have to worry about our estates exceeding that limit.
+But that new threshold is due to revert back to just over $5 million per person by 2025.

-Up until January 2018, each person could exclude $5.49 million of their estate from federal gift and estate tax.
-That was on top of the $14,000 in annual gifts you could make to any number of people.
-For 2018, those amounts are even higher.
-As mentioned before, the lifetime exclusion is now $11.2 million and the annual exemption amount is $15,000.
-Under the rules that uniquely govern 529s, you can make a lump-sum contribution to a 529 plan up to five times that annual limit.
+Under the rules that uniquely govern 529s, you can make a lump-sum contribution to a 529 plan up to five times the annual limit of $15,000.
 That means you can gift $75,000 per recipient ($150,000 for married couples), as long as you denote your five-year gift on your federal tax return and do not make any more gifts to the same recipient during that five-year period.
 However, you can elect to give another lump sum after those five years are up.
 In the meantime, your investments have the luxury of time to compound and grow.

 So if you’re following along, that $150,000 gift per beneficiary won’t incur gift tax as long as you and your spouse follow the rules.
-If you have five grandkids and the means to do so, you can sock away $750,000 for their benefit this year.
-Basically, you get an opportunity to put hundreds of thousands of dollars away for your children and grandchildren, all with preferential tax treatment.
-On top of that?
-You’ll whittle your taxable estate by that same amount, potentially reducing future estate tax liabilities.
+You’ll also whittle your taxable estate by that same amount, potentially reducing future estate tax liabilities.
 That’s because contributions to 529s are considered a completed gift from the donor to the beneficiary.